Methods For Teaching The Latin Alphabet For German Learners

 For example, using a subway map, the teacher can say the name of a certain station, which the learners then have to find.
 Even if the learners can’t pronounce the name of the station particularly well, they are still able to find the name by visualizing it and recognizing it as a whole word on the map.

-This method of visual recognition also works with international words that are pronounced in a similar way in almost every single language, for example, Coca Cola, McDonald’s or Facebook.
+This method of visual recognition also works with international words that are pronounced in a similar way in almost every single language, like Coca-Cola, McDonald’s or Facebook.

 When developing the structure of teaching hours, it’s important during every class to review the content of the previous class.
 In this way, newcomers will also be able to cope with more advanced lessons.
-The lessons should cover capital letters and their usage in nouns, proper nouns, their usage at the beginning of sentences and small letters and their usage.
+The lessons should cover capital letters and their usage in nouns, proper nouns, their usage at the beginning of sentences and small letters.